wonsunahn/CS1632_RentACat_Selenium/README.md

 this should not matter but if you didn't, there is a possibility of dependencies forming between test cases.

-Now you can now run the D3Test JUnit class using Maven:
+Now you can run the D3Test JUnit class using Maven:

 ```
 mvn test